SKIP TO PAGE CONTENT

 Randy Ingbritsen, assistant director of Continuing Education at Penn State Abington, focused on breaking down ableist barriers on campus through professional development programs.

-Posted about 1 year ago in Abington Campus News .
+Posted over 1 year ago in Abington Campus News .

 Two teams from Penn State Abington joined a national coalition of more than 55 colleges and universities at the 2023 Summer Institute for Equity in the Academic Experience.
 The three-day series of workshops, panels and provocations was aimed at improving equitable access and outcomes for low-income, first-generation, and students of color at the institutions.